 5. Make Sure Your Articles are Unique

-You don’t want duplicate content showing up in search engines, so make sure that each article is unique.
+You don’t want duplicate content in search engines, so make sure each article is unique.
 You can do this by using different keywords in each article or by including unique images and videos throughout the article.
-If you use WordPress, there are plugins like Yoast SEO that can help you check for duplicate content.
+If you use WordPress, plugins like Yoast SEO can help you check for duplicate content.

 6. Optimize for Easy Reading

 Most readers initially skim an article.
-They look at headers and clear text so they can get the gist of the content.
+They look at headers and clear text to get the gist of the content.
 You can give your readers the best reading experience by:

 Writing compelling headings and subheadings.
-By calling out the main points, readers can easily identify what information is most relevant to them, without having to read in detail.
+By calling out the main points, readers can easily identify the most relevant information, without having to read in detail.